axnuzzz/Metaverse_Slayer/README.md

 #Steps to recreate this project

-1. Make any changes that you want to make to the solidity contract.
+1. Make any changes that you want to make to the solidity contract.Also make your own .env file that looks like the template mentioned below.
 2. Open this project folder in the terminal.
 3. Run the command "npx hardhat run scripts/deploy.js --network goerli"
 4. You'll get a contract address, store it.